elkraneo/stepintovision.ai/README.md

 And a resource template:

-- `stepintovision://post/{slug}` – Provides Markdown for a specific post.
+- `stepintovision://post/{slug}` – Provides Markdown for a specific post with detailed YAML metadata and the original HTML payload.

 ### Testing & Quality